verbiscms/verbis/docs/templates/Posts.md

 allowing the user to filter through pages of your content.

 ## Post Struct
-The post type is what is returned when getting singular or multiple posts from the database/ You are able to access any of the properties below to output your desired content.
+The post type is what is returned when getting singular or multiple posts from the database.
+You are able to access any of the properties below to output your desired content.

 ```go